MattithyahuData/MattithyahuData.github.io/_posts/2021-11-23-Bank-Churn-Prediction.markdown

 # 1st check for null values and datatype check
 data.info()
 ```

 <br>

-*   Some programming languages can be case sensitive like python and C++ for example, so using lower case letters for variable names allows for straightforward use of data in different programming languages.
+*   Some programming languages can be case sensitive like python and C++ for example, so using lower case letters for variable names allows for straightforward use of data in different programming languages.<br>

 ```python
 # (SQL standard) Formatting column headers by removing potential capital letters and spaces in column headers